Omaha Omaha Hi - high speed poker

 - The players have to use two pocket cards and three community cards to build their hand.

 Apart from the above mentioned exceptions, the rules of Omaha and Texas Hold’em are the same, but these two small things make a big difference.
 Since every player in this poker game is dealt four pocket cards, there are a lot more possibilities to form one’s hand; then there are more cards in the game, which means that more people are likely to have a nice hand.
 What is particularly exciting is the fact that you can have the best possible poker hand using your pocket cards and the flop and then lose to an originally weaker hand on the river.
 This is why Omaha requires a lot more tactics than Texas Hold’em, for example.

 First thing: up to 10 players may participate in this poker game.
 At the very beginning of each game, the two players who sit next to the dealer (the person marked with the dealer button) have to place their blinds.
 This happens before the cards are dealt.
 The blinds are there to make sure that there is money in the pot so every winning hand can actually win money.
 Since the dealer button moves on clockwise from player to player with each round of the game, every player has to pay a blind at some point during the game.
 The player to the left of the dealer places the ‘Small Blind’, the player to his left has to place the ‘Big Blind’ which is usually twice the amount of the small blind.
 After the blinds, the first cards are dealt.
 Each player, starting with the one to the left of the dealer (the small blind), is dealt four cards face down.
 These cards are called Pocket Cards or Hole Cards.

 First betting round

-The first betting round is started by the player to the left of the big blind, using poker language, this player is ‘under the gun’, since he is the one who has to act first.
+The first betting round in Omaha Poker is started by the player to the left of the big blind, using poker language, this player is ‘under the gun’, since he is the one who has to act first.
 Now this player may fold his cards, call or raise.